 In Q1 2020, Prophecy is hoping to trigger a notice of intent for the environmental impact statement for its Gibellini vanadium project in Nevada.
 If successful, this process would mean that Prophecy will have in its possession a fully permitted project for production of vanadium.

 Don’t forget to follow us @INN_Resource for real-time news updates!

-Editorial Disclosure: Energy Fuels is a client of the Investing News Network.
+Editorial disclosure: Western Uranium and Vanadium and Energy Fuels are clients of the Investing News Network.
 This article is not paid-for content.